 Plus, our Resources for Life After Cancer program offers individual and family counseling, lectures, support groups, and practical guidance on employment and insurance issues, among other services.
 Visit the Survivorship Center to learn more.

 Following treatment for prostate cancer, you may notice changes in your range of motion, strength, flexibility, and endurance.
-Rehabilitation therapy at our Sillerman Center for Rehabilitation can help improve your quality of life.
+Our rehabilitation specialists can help improve your quality of life.

 At Memorial Sloan Kettering, our physical therapists work closely with your medical team to design individualized exercise programs that can help you increase your strength, endurance, and balance after treatment.